 Request for Quotation

-Note: The production of 7059 and 7059F materials has been terminated by CORNING a long time ago.
+Note: The production of 7059 and 7059F glass materials have been terminated by CORNING a long time ago.
 We still stock some remaining 7059 (non-F) glass at 0,7 mm thickness though.
 The direct follow-up glass is CORNING's 1737F and please take into account that there are some other materials that you can use as a replacement in many cases.
 If you search for alternative glasses, please search through our website or use the search function above.
-If you need further help in engineering design please do not hesitate to contact us.
+If you need further help in engineering design, please do not hesitate to contact us.

 Standard Glass Thicknesses (non-F materials)